brisvag/stir/README.md

 stir system.gro topol.top md.xtc
 ```
 `stir` initializes PyMOL with its own `pymolrc` and automatically runs `garnish` and `nice`.
-It also loads the other tools, ready to be used from within pymol.
+It also loads the other tools, ready to be used from within PyMOL.

 ---